 must supply the correct expression using a multiplication by

-expression is implicitly handled by the compiler.
-Using new
+sizeof expression is implicitly handled by the compiler.
+Using new is

 therefore